rafael1138/officecalbot/README.md

 Universal Telegram Bot: https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot

 1. You need to install the library Telegram Bot Library in the Arduino IDE.
 2. Downgrade your Json installation in the Arduino IDE Library (See  notes in code).
-This is because the Telegram Bot Library doesnt works  with any 6.x version.
+This is because the Telegram Bot Library doesn't works  with any 6.x version.
 (Select v5.13.5).
 3. Go to Telegram and add BotFather (https://telegram.me/botfather).
 4. Create your bot using the command "/newbot3.2".
    It will ask you new bot name.